William3Johnson/handbook.status.im/src/finance/getting-paid.md

 ![Invoice II](../images/invoice-ii.png)

-You can create a copy of the invoice using [this template](https://docs.google.com/spreadsheets/d/1FbH0CxLqar0ZyjhiMEA5ceToL2ikv5C-Rv-qCwBNeRA/edit#gid=790763898).
+You can create an invoice by downloading/copying [this template](https://docs.google.com/spreadsheets/d/1FbH0CxLqar0ZyjhiMEA5ceToL2ikv5C-Rv-qCwBNeRA/edit#gid=790763898).
 Please remember to download the finished invoice as a PDF before sending it and that the exported PDF is on a single page.

 Address the invoice to the Status legal entity with which you have your agreement.
 The primary Status Legal Entities are:
    * Status Research & Development GmbH, Baarerstrasse 10, 6302 Zug, Switzerland